What is an Emergency?

 For fire emergencies, give the location, including any type of visible flames, smoke or odor.
 Information such as cross streets, business name or if anyone is inside the structure is also helpful.

 For medical emergencies, give the name and exact location of the patient.
 Describe any medical problem.
-Be prepared to answer questions the Emergency 911 operator may use to classify the calls.
+Be prepared to answer questions the Emergency Communications Officer may use to classify the calls.

 Do's and Don'ts for 911